CSchoel/arbitrary-but-fixed/_drafts/jshell-class-names.md

 An expression that returns a value will be saved in a generated variable of the type of that value; a variable declaration will introduce a static variable; and a statement that returns `void` will have the same effect as a static initialization block (and yes, you can have more than one of these - try it out with the JShell :wink:).

-This explains most of the peculiarities of the JShell, such as the following example:
+This already explains most of the peculiarities of the JShell, such as the following example:

 ```
 jshell> int x; System.out.println(x);